melzreal/aws-cert-study/examreview.md

 - Use CloudWatch for downstream call tracing of lambda functions, combined with AWS x-ray.
 Cloudtrail isn't appropriate for downstream tracing, as it records API calls not event source of your functions / downstream events

+- Troubleshoot problems with an Api gateway + lambda proxy taking long to complete by using the CloudWatch metrics of: Latency and IntegrationLatency.
+Integration latency measures backend responsiveness.
+Latency measures overall responsiveness.

 ### CloudFormation

 - Enable stack termination protection to prevent accidental deletion of cloudformation stacks

 - The CloudFormation cfn-init helper script is used to install packages and start stop services on ec2 instances

+- Set DeletionPolicy to retain when you want to preserve a specific resource even if the stack is deleted.
+While Stack termination protection lets you protect against deleting the entire stack, DeletionPolicy retain is used just for single resources

+- Cloudformation parameters can be used to set custom values to be used at runtime

 ### CI / CD: Cloudformation + Codedeploy